TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Additional Implementation Details

 \subsection{STAR}

 \minisection{Dataset} STAR is a dataset that tests reasoning in real-world video situations.
 It consists of 22K video clips, with 60K situated reasoning questions, with 4 possible choices each.
 Questions are broadly divided into 4 main categories: interaction, sequence, prediction, and feasibility.
+This dataset is in English.

 \minisection{Inference Details} For STAR, we use LLaVA-1.6 (Vicuna 13B) as the LMM and GPT-3.5 (gpt-3.5-turbo-0125) as the LLM.
 We used shorter, simplified prompts, with no answer choices included in the Extractor prompt.
 We also initialize the memory bank with 5 frames, and use the multi-frame Retriever with 3 frames, since the videos are shorter.